 Kviknes Hotel in Balestrand

-The best part of Kviknes Hotel is definitely its stunning location, as well as how conveniently central it is – you’re just a short walk from the beach, shops, and cafés here.
+The best part of Kviknes Hotel is definitely its stunning location.
+Balestrand is also a wonderful place to stop on a road trip from Bergen through the Norwegian fjords.
 Click here for current rates and availability

 Hotel Union Øye